·

 Two days on the Kentucky Bourbon Trail (local itinerary)

 The Kentucky Bourbon Trail is a great destination I think everyone should visit at least once.
 With so many amazing distilleries in the region it’s no wonder it can be overwhelming to decide how to spend your time on the trail.
 And as someone who grew up in Kentucky and was even married at Buffalo Trace, I know a thing or two about visiting the Bourbon Trail.
-Here’s my guide complete Kentucky Bourbon Trail 2-day itinerary:
+Here’s my guide to the complete Kentucky Bourbon Trail 2-day itinerary.

 Where should I stay?